California PUC Drug Testing Program Consortium

 The PUC regulates businesses that obtain passenger stage corporation (PSC) certificates, in addition to charter-party carrier (TCPs) permits and certificates for companies transporting 15 or fewer passengers in California, and transportation network companies (TNCs).

 PSCs are carriers such as door-to-door airport shuttle services.
-They provide transportation service to the general public on an individual-fare basis.
+They provide transportation services to the general public on an individual-fare basis.

 Let’s look further at TCPs and TNCs.